aaronhmiller/frencharmyknife/README.md

 To tag, build, and push for multiple platforms:`docker buildx build --platform linux/amd64,linux/arm64 -t <your_docker_hub_account>/frencharmyknife --push .`

-[testing an update to a safe file]
+[testing an update to a safe file...again]